 “This initiative will transform the health care experience for those in rural areas, bringing affordable, comprehensive and seamless medical care to people no matter where they call home,” said Jeremy Cauwels, M.D., chief physician at Sanford Health.

-“Using the best of technology, the virtual hospital will enable us to more easily provide a wide range of care, including for complex chronic diseases as well as care transitions, in a way that is convenient and accessible for our patients and residents,” said Erica DeBoer, chief nursing officer for Sanford Health.
+“Using the best of technology, the virtual care center will enable us to more easily provide a wide range of care, including for complex chronic diseases as well as care transitions, in a way that is convenient and accessible for our patients and residents,” said Erica DeBoer, chief nursing officer for Sanford Health.

 These new initiatives are being supported by a $300 million philanthropic commitment from Denny Sanford, bringing his total giving to the nation’s largest rural health care system to more than $1 billion.